 - Must be a New Start/New Faith Community in the State of Nebraska. - Must have been approved by the Great Plains Conference of the United Methodist Church as a New Start/New Faith Community and the individual who has been appointed or assigned to develop this church plant must have been through an assessment and training process. - Every New Start/New Faith Community that received a grant in the previous year is required to submit a new application each subsequent year, complete with all information requested, including a summary of how the grant was used from the previous year. - All applications need to be filled out completely with all appropriate signatures in order for the application to be considered.
-Missing information or signatures will result in the application being denied. - The application must be received in the Nebraska United Methodist Foundation office prior to April 1, 2021.
-Applications that arrive after the April 1, 2021 date will not be considered.
+Missing information or signatures will result in the application being denied. - The application must be postmarked by April 1, 2023.
+Applications received after the April 1, 2023 postmark will not be considered.